Classification of generalized Seifert fiber spaces: Invariants and Classification

 Now, observe that $\varphi$ restricts to a fiber-type preserving homeomorphism $B_1 \setminus \bigcup_{i=1}^{\iota} \mathrm{int}(D_{1i}) \to B_2 \setminus \bigcup_{i=1}^{\iota} \mathrm{int}(D_{2i})$ and consider for $j=1,2$

 Then $\partial Z_j$ is a disjoint union of $\iota$ copies of Klein bottles $K^2$.
 Observe moreover that $Z_j$ is a Seifert manifold with boundary.

 We let $V_{ji}$ be twisted $F$-blocks for $j=1,2$, $i=1,\ldots, \iota$ and consider the spaces $Y_j$ obtained by gluing each $V_{ji}$ to each boundary component of $Z_j$ via fiber-preserving homeomorphisms.
-Note that the spaces $Y_j$ satisfy that $\mathrm{sing}(Y_j)=\emptyset$ as all topologically singular points of $X_j$ must be on $I$-fibers and not on $C$-fibers.
-Thus, $Y_j$ is a closed topological $3$-manifold, $j=1,2$ and it carries a local circle action.
+To this end, recall from \cite{GalazZimbronLocalS1} (see the subsection ``Block Types'') that the fibrations restricted to $\partial V_{ji}$ are unique up to fiber-preserving homeomorphism; note that this is also the case for the fibration on the boundary of $\bpt$.
+Further, note that the spaces $Y_j$ satisfy that $\sing(Y_j)=\emptyset$ as all topologically singular points of $X_j$ must be on $I$-fibers and not on $C$-fibers.
+Thus, each $Y_j$ is a closed topological $3$-manifold, and carries a local circle action.
 Therefore, by the work of Orlik and Raymond \cite{OrlikRaymondLocal} and Fintushel \cite{FintushelLocal}, the $Y_j$ are determined up to fiber-preserving homeomorphism by the same set of invariants, namely

 and there is a fiber-preserving homeomorphism $\Psi\colon Y_1 \to Y_2$ which is determined by cross-sections to the local actions away from the exceptional orbits.